(Last updated in March 2023)

 Don’t forget to factor in baggage costs.
 Most airlines going to Anchorage require a $20 or $25 checked bag fee.

 Airline fare costs have been up and down since I first published this article.
-For a while, you could find roundtrip flights to Anchorage from many large cities in the U.S. for less than $500 total.
+It’s still possible to find round-trip flights to Anchorage from many large cities in the U.S. for $500-600 total.
 Especially in May and June!

 Things get a bit more expensive in July and August.
 Flight costs are on the rise again, but if you plan ahead and track flight costs every week, you can still get a good price.

-Average Joe ($2000): Purchase when you find a decent fare for the dates you want to visit.
-A $1000 round-trip is about average.
+Average Joe ($1600): Purchase when you find a decent fare for the dates you want to visit.
+A round-trip fare of about $700-800 per person is average.

 We spent: $1285 ($620 each for airfare plus $45 for checked bags).